MrBartusek/corkus.py/README.md

 - Easy to use with an object oriented design and `fetch` functions
 - ≈ 90% coverage of the Wynncraft API as of now
 - Proper rate limit handling
-- ~~Responses caching~~ Soon
+- Responses caching

 ## Missing Features

 - Item Database Endpoint
-- Ingredients Search
-- Responses caching
+- Wired search routes
 - Error handling

 ## Installation